Varied career opportunities

 For potential employers such as training providers, research institutes or management consultancies, the special course is at least as good as traditional psychology.
 This also explains the great demand for one of the 25 courses per semester.

-"We have a numerus clausus of about 1,8, which is comparable to the NC on the Bachelor of Sciens degree program.
-Therefore, BPWP is also not a good catch basin for students who do not get a place in psychology.
-Even a later change is possible, but difficult, since in any case, there must always be a place to study and study achievements are only partially recognized.
-By contrast, it is much easier to join a master in education and knowledge management. "
+“We have a numerus clausus of approximately 1,8, which is comparable to the NC on the Bachelor of Sciens course.
+Therefore, BPWP is also not a good pool for students who do not get a place in psychology.
+A later change is also possible, but difficult, since a place to study must always be available and course achievements are only partially recognized.
+On the other hand, it is much easier to join a master in education and knowledge management. ”